 Right Now The World Needs HOPE

 As we watch what is happening in Afghanistan, schools continuing to be lockdown, climate change, child labour and trafficking and Refugees.
-In 2021, more children will be on the move than ever before in history.
+This century, more children will be on the move than ever before in history.
 We need to hold on to HOPE that things are going to get better some time soon.

 IS HOPE WORTH HAVING?
 Lets listen to Junah Jang, she is an inspiration to us all.